 Talk about a facelift

-In 1991, GM introduced a 15,000 pound GVWR truck C3500HD under the GMC nameplate that was replaced by the 4500.
-It was marketed as a truck to bridge the gap between light duty trucks and medium duty trucks.
-Only offered as a standard chassis cab until 1996 when a crew chassis cab was also offered, the 3500HD came in three engine types: 5.7L, 7.4L and in 1996 both were dropped to be replaced by the 7.4L Vortec Big Block.
+In 1991, GM introduced a 15,000 pound GVWR truck – C3500HD – under the GMC nameplate that was later replaced by the 4500.
+It was marketed as a truck to bridge the gap between light-duty trucks and medium-duty trucks.
+In '94 and '95, the Sierra saw few changes other than grille updates, updated audio systems and interiors.
+Sierra was a standard chassis cab only until 1996 when a crew chassis cab was also offered.
+That same year, the 3500HD engine options were replaced by a 7.4L Vortec Big Block.